rprouse/dotnet-todo/Readme.md

 ```

 ### `prepend`
 Adds TEXT TO PREPEND to the beginning of the task on line ITEM#.
-Quotes optional.

 ```shell
 todo prepend ITEM# "TEXT TO PREPEND"